yidakra/rainscribe/README.md

-# rainscribe: Automated Real-time Transcription and Translation for HLS
+# rainscribe: Automated Real-time Transcription for HLS

-A scalable, containerized solution for real-time transcription and translation of Russian TV streams with WebVTT subtitle generation.
+A scalable, containerized solution for real-time transcription of Russian TV streams with WebVTT subtitle generation and precise synchronization.

 ## System Overview

 rainscribe processes a live HLS stream by:
 1. Extracting audio from an HLS stream in real-time
 2. Using Gladia API for real-time transcription with word-level timestamps in Russian
-3. Simultaneously translating content to English and Dutch
-4. Converting transcription/translation data into WebVTT subtitles
+3. Converting transcription data into synchronized WebVTT subtitles
-5. Mirroring the original video stream with added subtitles
+4. Mirroring the original video stream with added subtitles
-6. Serving the resulting HLS content via NGINX
+5. Serving the resulting HLS content via NGINX

 ## Architecture

 The solution consists of several microservices:

 - **Audio Extractor Service**: Captures the HLS stream and extracts audio
-- **Transcription & Translation Service**: Uses Gladia API to generate transcriptions and translations
+- **Transcription Service**: Uses Gladia API to generate Russian transcriptions with word-level timestamps
-- **Caption Generator Service**: Converts transcription data into WebVTT subtitle files
+- **Caption Generator Service**: Converts transcription data into WebVTT subtitle files with precise synchronization
-- **Stream Mirroring Service**: Merges original video with subtitles to create a new HLS stream
+- **Stream Mirroring Service**: Merges original video with subtitles to create a new HLS stream using EXT-X-PROGRAM-DATE-TIME for synchronization
 - **NGINX Server**: Hosts the final HLS content (manifests, video segments, WebVTT files)

+## Synchronization

+The system uses several mechanisms to ensure accurate synchronization between video and subtitles:

+1. **Reference Clock**: A shared reference time used by all services to coordinate timestamps
+2. **Latency Measurement**: The transcription service measures pipeline latency and adjusts timestamps accordingly
+3. **Adaptive Offset**: The caption generator dynamically adjusts timestamp offsets to compensate for drift
+4. **EXT-X-PROGRAM-DATE-TIME Tags**: The stream mirroring service adds program date timestamps to ensure proper playback alignment

 ## Deployment